tlong81/poml/README.md

 ## Citation

-If you use POML, please cite the following paper:
+If you find POML useful or related to your research, please cite the following paper:

 ```bibtex
 @misc{zhang2025promptorchestrationmarkuplanguage,